streamsdb/site/docs/getting-started-dotnet.md

 ## Read direction

-Reading a stream forward means, from older messages to newer ones.
-Backwards means the oppositve, from newer messages to older ones.
+In the previous example we read from a stream in the forwards, meaning from older messages to newer ones.
+StreamsDB also support reading in a backwards direction, meaning from newer messages to older ones.

 Here is an example that reads the `example` stream backwards.
 We specify an offset position of `-1`.
 A negative position is a position relative from the streams head where the last message in a stream is at position `-1`.